 You’ll need tools to handle all of this data.

-The goal of a PIMS is to consolidate product information in one location for your e-commerce company.
+A PIMS aims to consolidate product information in one location for your e-commerce company.

 When you use the same product page across a number of your stores, your PIM system captures and analyzes all of that information to give you a more detailed view.